 Unconfirmed Council and committee minutes are to be made available to the public.
-The minutes of a meeting (other than confidential items presented at the meeting for discussion) and include attendances, all motions, their movers and seconders and the decisions that have been made.
+The minutes of a meeting comprise all items considered at the meeting (other than confidential items presented at the meeting for discussion) and include attendances, all motions, their movers and seconders and the decisions that have been made.

-9.2.5 Apologies and leave of absence
+9.2.7 Apologies and leave of absence